Iran Air: Lifting of sanctions and modernization plans

-Second sanctions
+Further sanctions

 On 8 May 2018, following US withdrawal from the Iran nuclear deal, and as part of the reinstatement of the United States sanctions against Iran lifted in 2015, US Treasury Secretary Steven Mnuchin announced the decision to revoke all Iran sales licenses already granted to plane manufacturers Boeing and Airbus after a 90-day period.

 It was announced that Iran Air had to cancel the order for Boeing aircraft due to President Trump's decision to reimpose sanctions against Iran, despite this it has been announced that Iran Air will still be receiving ATR aircraft.
 It has not yet been announced if Airbus aircraft will still be delivered.
 Any aircraft being delivered to Iran Air must be delivered within a 90 to 180 day period before the sanctions begin.
 While members of the Trump administration have advised European companies to stop doing business with Iran now, Federica Mogherini said the European aim was "maintaining and deepening economic relations with Iran.
 "The technical experts plan to propose ways to avert disruptions in air, sea and land transport from and to Iran and keep channels open for "effective banking transactions."

+In September 2024, Germany, France and the United Kingdom announced a new row of sanctions against Iran Air, restricting the airline's ability to operate into European airspace.
+That same month, the United States Department of the Treasury sanctioned Iran Air due to its role in the transfer of weaponry to Russia during the Russia-Ukraine war.
+In October 2024, the European Union sanctioned Iran Air due to its role in transferring ballistic missiles to Russia.

 Onboard restrictions

-Food and beverages

 Iran Air is one of the few airlines in the world that, pursuant to Islamic law, does not serve alcoholic beverages on any of its flights.
 Moreover, there is no choice of non-Halal food selections, such as those containing pork, on Iran Air's menu.
 This is a policy similar to many other airlines based in predominantly Muslim countries.

+Network

 Destinations

-Iran Air serves destinations in Iran, Asia, the Middle East and Europe.
+As of July 2025, Iran Air operated flights to various domestic and international destinations across Asia and Europe.

+In late 2024, the European Union imposed sanctions on Iran Air, leading to the cancellation of all flights to the European Union.

+Hubs

+Since its establishment, Iran Air has been based in Tehran, the capital city of Iran.
+Operating all of it flights from Mehrabad Airport, the airline began operating its international flights at Imam Khomeini Airport in 2005.
+All Iran Air international flights were transferred to Imam Khomeini airport by 2007.